 One unique aspect about the Otavalo people is that they were skilled weavers.
 While many indigenous communities had knowledge of textiles, they mostly created items for personal use.
 In contrast, the Otavalo people rely on textile production as their primary source of income from selling at markets.

-The women, wear a shawl knotted at the forehead over a white embroidered blouse.
-They wear two overlapping woolen skirts, wrapped at the waist and fastened with handmade belts.
-They also comb their hair in a single braid, which they cover with a mantilla.
+One of the most distinctive things about the Otavalos is their traditional clothing.
+Men wear a cotton shirt and wide trousers to mid-leg, along with a heavy dark blue wool poncho, a wide-brimmed felt hat over their combed braid, and cloth sandals with rope soles.
+Women wear a shawl knotted at the forehead over a white embroidered blouse.
+They also wear two overlapping woollen skirts wrapped at the waist and fastened with handmade belts.
+In addition, they comb their hair in a single braid, which they cover with a mantilla.

-The characteristics and attractions found in this place have been the motivation to undertake a trip to this city and to be able to know closely its tourist-cultural attractions that awaken the interest of Ecuadorians and foreign tourists that the city receives every year.
+If you’re planning a trip to Ecuador, the unique characteristics and attractions of Otavalo should not be missed.
+Get to know closely its cultural attractions that awaken the interest of Ecuadorians and foreign tourists that the town receives every year.